omundy/dig333-devlog/week-01.md

 > Link to your (publicly-accessible) https://tinkercad.com file

- that uses Ohm's law to find the resistor value and
+2\.
+Share the math you did that uses Ohm's law to find the resistor value and

+> Your response

-2. Read 📚Chapter 01 - A People's History of Electronic Music (2-14) and Chapter 02 (15-up to p38) in Pearson.
+3\.
+Read 📚Chapter 01 - A People's History of Electronic Music (2-14) and Chapter 02 (15-up to p38) in Pearson.

 > Write a comment on one of Pearson's phrases that speaks to you.